vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-ClusterDrsRule.md

 Publish-ClusterDrsRule -server [sddc_manager_fqdn] -user [admin_username] -pass [admin_password] -allDomains
 ```

-This example will return cluster DRS rules from all clusters in vCenter managed by SDDC Manager for all workload domains.
+This example will return cluster DRS rules from all clusters in vCenters managed by SDDC Manager for all workload domains.

 ### Example 2